Actions of diagonalizable $p$-groups and Chern numbers modulo $p$: Abstract

 \section{Abstract}

-We obtain lower bounds for the dimension of fixed loci of abelian \(p\)-groups acting on smooth projective varieties.
-Those arise from modulo \(p\) Chern numbers, and are shown to be optimal.
-The bounds are expressed in a natural way by introducing an appropriate filtration on the modulo \(p\) cobordism ring.
-They are obtained using equivariant localization methods, via the concentration theorem, and by a technique of ``partition dividing''.
+We obtain lower bounds for the dimension of fixed loci of diagonalizable \(p\)-groups acting on smooth projective varieties.
+Those bounds depend on the modulo \(p\) Chern numbers of the ambient variety, and are expressed in a natural way by introducing an appropriate filtration on the ``modulo \(p\) cobordism ring'' (for \(p=2\) this is Thom's unoriented cobordism ring \(MO^*\)).
+They are obtained using equivariant localization methods, via the concentration theorem for the Chow ring, and by a technique of ``partition dividing''.
+As applications we derive statements in the spirit of Boardman's Five-Halves Theorem for involutions on manifolds.

 \subjclass[2010]{}

 \keywords{}